Arvind-kumar-au5/Junk-file/README.md

 ## Learn

-# I learn -
->How to deal with os package
+How to deal with os package
 ```
 exmample-
 import os.path, time